-When you are aware of inappropriate boundary invasions by another educator, Board Policy 5141.42 and professional ethics require you to report the matter to administration.
+When an employee is aware of inappropriate boundary invasions by another employee, Board Policy 5141.42 and professional ethics require the knowing staff member to report the matter to administration.
 What administration does next will depend on the situation, though the first step is to contact the District Office for guidance.

 If the boundary invasions are inappropriate, reminding the employee of appropriate professional boundaries and/or verbal or written reprimands may occur.

 In situations where an employee continues to engage in inappropriate boundary invasions, progressive discipline up to and including termination may be warranted.

-In situations where sexual abuse may have occurred, law enforcement and Office of Children's Services (OCS) will be contacted; a full investigation should be conducted; and depending on the results of the investigation, the employee could be terminated.
+In situations where sexual abuse may have occurred, law enforcement and Office of Children's Services (OCS) will be contacted and a full investigation be conducted; depending on the results of the investigation, the employee could be terminated.

 In situations involving sexual abuse of a student, loss of credentialing, and possible criminal conviction could also result.